9 Tips for choosing and using prepaid funeral plans.

 - Funeral plans are NOT all the same.
-Don’t buy from a pushy salesperson, get independent advice (which is where we come in!) and take your time to make a decision.
+Don’t buy from a pushy salesperson, get independent advice (which is where we come in!) and take your time to decide.
+Don’t do it over the phone without a great deal of thought and READING the terms and conditions.

 - Think twice about using little local companies which may not have national arrangements.
 Who know if you might need to move one day, or where to?
 Or if they will still be in business.